drgrib/alfred-bear/README.md

 ### Table of Contents Pasting

-Similarly, you can paste a table of contents for a note by searching for it and holding down the command and option keys.
+Similarly, you can paste a table of contents for a note by searching for it and holding down the command and shift keys.

 ## New Notes
 `bn` or `bnew` followed by title and optional tags.